nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 ```

 ## Parsing basics
-The simplest way of parsing CSV data is to call the `asCsvReader` method that enriches relevant types.
-We'll discuss
+The simplest way of parsing CSV data is to call the [`asCsvReader`][asCsvReader] method that enriches relevant types.
-what exactly "relevant types" mean a bit later, but for now, it's safe to consider that anything that can be turned into
+We'll discuss  what exactly "relevant types" mean a bit later, but for now, it's safe to consider that anything that can
-a stream of characters (such as the `rawData` variable we declared earlier) is concerned.
+ be turned into a stream of characters (such as the `rawData` variable we declared earlier) is concerned.

-The `asCsvReader` method takes two parameters: the separator character (usually `,`) and a boolean flag that indicates
+The [`asCsvReader`][asCsvReader] method takes two parameters: the separator character (usually `,`) and a boolean flag
-whether or not to skip the first row.
+that indicates whether or not to skip the first row.

-More importantly, `asCsvReader` takes a type parameter that describes what each row should be interpreted as.
-We'll
+More importantly, [`asCsvReader`][asCsvReader] takes a type parameter that describes what each row should be interpreted
-study this mechanism in depth, but for now, an example: let's say that we want to represent each row in list of cars as
+as.
+We'll study this mechanism in depth, but for now, an example: let's say that we want to represent each row in list
-a list of strings.
+of cars as a list of strings.

 ```tut
 rawData.asCsvReader[List[String]](',', false)
 ```

 That return type is interesting.
-First, the outermost type: [`CsvReader`](/api/#tabulate.CsvReader).
+First, the outermost type: [`CsvReader`][CsvReader].
 That's essentially
 an iterator with a `close` method - you can fold on it, filter it, use it in monadic composition...

-That `CsvReader` contains instances of [`DecodeResult`](/api/#tabulate.DecodeResult) - a sum type that
+That [`CsvReader`][CsvReader] contains instances of [`DecodeResult`][DecodeResult] - a sum type that
 represents the result of decoding each row.
-It can correctly be thought of as a specialised version of `Option`.
+It can correctly be thought of as a specialised version of
+[`Option`][Option].

 Finally, the innermost type is what we requested each row to be parsed as: a `List[String]`.